project-oak/rust-verification-tools/docs/using-propverify.md

+---
+layout: page
-# Using the `propverify` library to verify Rust programs
+title: "Using the `propverify` library to verify Rust programs"
+permalink: /using-propverify/
+---

 The goal of the tools and library in this repository is to let you verify interesting things about non-trivial programs.